jorgebucaran/fisher/README.md

 ### Utilities

-Utilities are plugins that define one or more functions which are mean to be used in the CLI directly by the user.
+Utilities are plugins that define one or more functions.

 This example walks you through creating *wtc*, a plugin based in [ngerakines/commitment](https://github/ngerakines/commitment) random commit message generator.